-Style icon Christan Dior is quoted as saying that Chanel Costume Jewelry revolutionised fashion and jewelry "with a black pullover and ten rows of pearls".
-Chanel's fashion and costume jewelry created a storm in the 20th Century and transformed fashion and jewelry for ever.
+Style icon Christan Dior is quoted as saying that Chanel Costume Jewelry revolutionized fashion and jewelry "with a black pullover and ten rows of pearls".
+Chanel's fashion and costume jewelry created a storm in the 20th Century and transformed fashion and jewelry forever.

 Before Chanel resuscitated "black" into life, it had only ever been associated with mourning jewelry.
 Like her, or loathe her, Coco Chanel, more than any other designer of her time was a real Natural Pearl Connoisseur.

-Lasting quality is often overlooked when new to collecting Vintage and Designer Costume Jewelry.
-Successfully identifying an illusive quality called "lastingess" is an innate skill developed through the power of oldness and many years of experience.
+A lasting quality is often overlooked when new to collecting Vintage and Designer Costume Jewelry.
+Successfully identifying an elusive quality called "lastingness" is a skill developed through the power of oldness and usually years of experience.

-In the History of Jewelry there's been so many remarkable costume jewelry designers and so trying to match the jewelry with the jewelry designer throughout this short history, is overwhelming, even for the connoisseur costume jewelry collector.
-This is why I decided to create Identifying Costume Jewelry by designer.
+In the History of Jewelry there have been so many remarkable costume jewelry designers and so trying to match the jewelry with the jewelry designer throughout this short history, is overwhelming, even for the connoisseur costume jewelry collector.
+This is why I decided to create Identifying Costume Jewelry by the designer.

 The craze for costume jewelry and a long pearl necklace started during the decadent days of the "all-that-jazz" era.
 Chanel took jewelry that was previously meant only to be imitations of actual jewels and re-arranged the jewelry and the concept, exaggerating these pieces so that they would never be mistaken for fine jewelry.